 At 30, yo-yoing with my weight like this is so longer an option, because I know for fact that my skin won’t be handling all this stretching as before.
 And the cellulite… don’t get me started!
 This is why, I finally decided to give “Intermittent Fasting” a try, after I’ve heard so much about it from dietitians, celebrities and doctors on Youtube.

-To tell you upfront, I lost 7.3 kilos in 2 months (Update: It’s 10 Kilos in 3 months now.
-Second Update: we’re at 12.2 Kilos now).
+To tell you upfront, I lost 7.3 kilos in 2 months (Update: It’s 10 Kilos now and it’s about time to start working out on shaping my body).
 According to my last body composition test, they’re 100% fat; so most people who see me think I lost much more because as you know, a kilogram of fat is at least triple the volume of a kilo of muscle!!
 And to the most hated “cellulite” topic, I’ve seen a 30-40% improvement in 2 months.
 Honestly, the effect on cellulite which I saw Dr. Eric Berg explaining on Youtube, was a primary motivation in my experience with intermittent fasting.
 (I will dedicate a separate post for the issue of the most dreaded cellulite soon).

 Let’s jump to the important stuff: